Art & Design

 Unlike hygge, lagom doesn’t inspire magazine spreads of cosy things to buy.
 Lagom is as much a mindset as it is a look; owing as much to clarity and discipline as hygge does to sales of scented candles and loungewear.
 It asks you to consider what is “sufficient” and “just right” in your life and in your home.

-“It also demands that you do away with hackneyed ideas about Scandinavian design being all impossibly clean lines and expensive statement pieces,” adds Jane.
 High on function, low on fuss, where hygge might have seen you fork out a week’s salary for a designer lamp, lagom insists you de-clutter and tidy so that air and light can circulate in your home, entirely free of charge.
 No budget is required to colour coordinate your book shelves by spines; to pack up those knick-knacks gathering dust on the windowsill; to banish unsightly papers and leads to a basket or storage box; to rid your wardrobe of that impulse buy you’ve been hanging onto since 1996 just in case.

 As green buds poke their heads through soil and winter’s gloom gives way to fresh horizons, it’s only natural that we gravitate towards those paler colour palettes integral to Scandi interior design.
 At this time of year, our Nordic cousins are symbolically welcoming new beginnings by sanding down bleached floorboards and whitewashing their furnishings.